Punchyou/flavors_of_physics_Ds_decay/project_report.md

 ```

 .
 The problem with accuracy this metric is that when problems are imbalanced it is easy to get a high accuracy score by simply classifying all observations as the majority class

+TODO: "From he hist() plot of the training data:
+If we ignore the clutter of the plots and focus on the histograms themselves, we can see that many variables have a skewed distribution. "

+TODO: Had to make it balanced by resampling the dataset

+How to choose the best n components for pca:
+* PCA project the data to less dimensions, so we need to scale the data
+beforehand.

+* A vital part of using PCA in practice is the ability to estimate how many components are needed to describe the data.
+This can be determined by looking at the cumulative explained variance ratio as a function of the number of components
+This curve quantifies how much of the total, 64-dimensional variance is contained within the first N components.

+* From the pca graph, looks like that the data are described from 3 variables.

 ## Algorithms Implementation